 The national Centers for Disease Control and Prevention has information on state health departments, which provide additional clinics and resources for the uninsured.

-The CDC also has a guide for women (THIS LINK NO LONGER WORKS) looking for low-cost mammograms and Pap smears.
 The American Cancer Society at 1-800-ACS-2345 can direct you to services that provide free or cheap screenings for various types of cancer.

 Keep an eye out, too, for any health fairs sponsored by local employers or community organizations.
 Free and low-cost screenings for common ailments, from depression to high cholesterol, are a routine part of these festivals.